gustavo-flor/blog/public/markdown/en-US/2-what-is-json.md

-Today we’ll talk about JSON, a mainstream technology when it comes to communication between network-based systems.
-The goal is to understand its characteristics and, most importantly, the reasons behind its widespread use.
+Today, let's talk about JSON, a mainstream technology when it comes to communication between systems over a network.
+Our goal is to understand its features and why it's so widely used.

-Come with me…
+Come along...

 ---

-The acronym JSON stands for JavaScript Object Notation.
-It’s a lightweight format for recording and transporting data, commonly used in client-server communication.
-It is "self-descriptive" and easy to understand.
+The acronym **JSON** stands for **JavaScript Object Notation**.
+It’s a lightweight format for storing and transporting data, commonly used in client-server application communication.
+It’s **self-descriptive** and **easy to understand**.

 Here’s a simple example: